 A number of new standards, interpretations and amendments thereto, had been issued by IASB which are not yet effective, and have not been applied in preparing these consolidated financial statements.
-The following new standards, interpretations and amendments to existing standards have been published and are mandatory for the Group's accounting periods beginning after 1 January 2020.

 (i) IFRS 17 - Insurance Contracts (1 January 2023)

 IFRS 17 was issued in May 2017 and applies to annual reporting periods beginning on or after 1 January 2023.
 The new IFRS 17 standard establishes the principles for the recognition, measurement, presentation and disclosure of Insurance contracts within the scope of the Standard.
 The objective of IFRS 17 is to ensure an entity provides relevant information that faithfully represents those contracts.